 Take a classic comfort food and transform it into an elegant dish fit for royalty.
 The blend of sharp cheddar, nutty Parmesan, the gradual build of mild heat from the pepper jack and the sweet and briny lobster meat make this mac unforgettable.

 This dish is soul-satisfying, and you're truly able to get a bite of a meatball and pasta with sauce in each bite.
-This is a bit of a play on the traditional Italian-style pasta.
-The maccheroni is a timeless, rustic shape.
+Plus, the maccheroni is a timeless, rustic shape.

 Fish fillets baked in parchment with a colorful assortment of vegetables make an effortless and awesome dinner.
 All of the juices mingle together as the ingredients cook together.
-Plus, they smell incredible once you open the parchment, add fresh herbs and finish with a drizzle of olive oil.
+Finish with fresh herbs and a drizzle of good quality olive oil.

 This dish is like a fancy-pants version of beef stew: every bit as comforting but with an elevated twist that makes it perfect for a Sunday supper with family or for entertaining very important guests.

 This delicate, elegant dish is surprisingly simple to make.
-Adding the crunchy peanuts offsets the soft, voluptuous nature of the sea scallops yet still echo their buttery flavor.
-This is a dish in which you really have all the basic tastes of salt, sour, hot and sweet.
+Adding the crunchy peanuts offsets the soft nature of the sea scallops yet still echoes their buttery flavor.

 "I can't tell you how many times I've made this!" says Ina Garten.
 She recommends having the butcher butterfly the chicken so all you do is grind the thyme, fennel seeds, salt and pepper, mix it with olive oil, and brush it on the chicken.
 When the lemon slices are roasted and caramelized, you can eat them with the chicken.